PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

         │   ├── meta-virtualization-mbl         // MBL staging layer for meta-virtualization `*.bbappend`.
         │   └── openembedded-core-mbl           // MBL staging directory for openembedded-core.
         │       └── meta                        // MBL staging layer for openembedded-core/meta
-        ├── meta-openembedded                   // Community repo name holding multiple meta-layers.
+        ├── meta-openembedded                   // Community repo name holding multiple metalayers.
-        │   ├── meta-filesystems                // Community meta-layer for filesystems.
+        │   ├── meta-filesystems                // Community metalayer for file systems.
-        │   ├── meta-networking                 // Community meta-layer for networking.
+        │   ├── meta-networking                 // Community metalayer for networking.
-        │   ├── meta-oe                         // Community meta-layer for Open Embedded.
+        │   ├── meta-oe                         // Community metalayer for Open Embedded.
-        │   └── meta-python                     // Community meta-layer for Python.
+        │   └── meta-python                     // Community metalayer for Python.
-        ├── meta-raspberrypi                    // Community meta-layer for Raspberry Pi BSP.
+        ├── meta-raspberrypi                    // Community metalayer for Raspberry Pi BSP.
-        ├── meta-virtualization                 // Community meta-layer for virtualization.
+        ├── meta-virtualization                 // Community metalayer for virtualization.
-        └── openembedded-core                   // Community repo name holding multiple meta-layers.
+        └── openembedded-core                   // Community repo name holding multiple metalayers.
-            └── meta                            // Community meta-layer for building Linux distributions.
+            └── meta                            // Community metalayer for building Linux distributions.
 ```

-**Figure 3.2:** Workspace `layer` directory hierarchy representation showing `raspberrypi3-mbl` meta-layers.
+**Figure 3.2:** Workspace layer directory hierarchy representation showing raspberrypi3-mbl metalayers.

-For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations of
-`meta-raspberrypi *.bb` recipes.
-Because `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file, it is also a BSP layer.
-`raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi`, and therefore has to be maintained independently.
+For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations of `meta-raspberrypi *.bb` recipes.
+Because `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file, it is also a BSP layer. `raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi` and therefore has to be maintained independently.

 [Table 3.2.2](#Table-3-2-2) summarizes the layers that appear in the MBL workspace.